Clazex/HollowKnight.GodSeekerPlus/README.md

 ## Contributing

 1. Clone the repository
-2. Set environment variable `HollowKnightRefs` to your `Managed` folder in HK installation
+2. Set environment variable `HKRefs` to your `Managed` folder in HK installation